This is the first article in a three-part series on portfolio optimization.

 - Is it possible to staff important projects if I delay the start date by say, six months?

 Do any of these also ring true to you?
 If you are frequently asking these types of questions during project staffing reviews, then Accolade and its portfolio optimizer resourcing capabilities may be the solution for you.

 The Problem: Lack of Current Visibility into Your Portfolio of Resources

 It frequently occurs without warning.
-You’re the resource pool owner for a group of engineers and/or scientists and you just concluded a meeting with multiple project managers to understand each of their needs for adequate staffing of their projects.
-You pull up your Microsoft® Excel® file that has a list of the projects currently in the portfolio along with varying metrics that your company uses to determine each project’s relative value to your portfolio of projects.
+You’re the resource pool owner for a group of engineers and/or scientists and you have just concluded a meeting with multiple project managers to understand each of their needs to adequately staff of their projects.
+You pull up your Microsoft® Excel® file with a list of the projects currently in the portfolio along with varying metrics that your company uses to determine each project’s relative value to your portfolio of projects.

 As a result of the project launch date being delayed, marketing is impacted since they were counting on completing their milestones for product launch and now this has been delayed.
 Finance is also impacted since they were including projected revenue numbers to occur at key points in time during the fiscal year.
 The list goes on in regards to all of the areas of the company affected by this delayed product launch.

 Do similar scenarios as the one just described happen far too often in your organization?
 How could this product launch delay been avoided?
 Let’s explore some Accolade capabilities that could have helped you avoid this situation.

 The Solution: Portfolio Resource Optimization

 Accolade clients can answer the following questions BEFORE making the mistake of allocating resources without knowing the complete picture of their current portfolio allocations: